snaveerafrizvi/Employee_Attrition_ML/README.md

 ## Programming Languages and Tools used

-This Project uses Python for all analysis
+All code is in Python